Qualifying Recognised Overseas Pension Scheme (QROPS)

 - Access to a wider range of investment options

-HM Revenue & Customs (HMRC) has approved iA Clarington's RRSP accounts and mutual fund offerings for QROPS transfers and RRIF approval is pending.
+iA Clarington's RRSP accounts and mutual fund offerings are eligible for QROPS transfers.

 How it works

 QROPS is appropriate for persons over the age of 55 who hold a qualifying U.K. pension and intend to live outside of the U.K. for more than five years.

 Transferring a U.K. pension is relatively straightforward.
 The investor submits the following forms via an advisor to iA Clarington:

 - Original termination and/or transfer forms provided by the U.K. pension administrator

 - HMRC member information form APSS263